MatthewDelong/F1-Telemetry/README.md

 ## Acknowledgements

-- Thanks to all the Formula 1 fans and community contributors who keep this project running!
 - Special thanks to data providers and API service [OpenF1](https://openf1.org/) that enable access to current and historical F1 data.
 - [Flagpedia](https://flagpedia.net/) — High-quality country flag WebP images used for race locations and driver nationalities.
 - This work is based on "basic Lowpoly F1 Car V1" by arthihalder, available under a Creative Commons Attribution 4.0 International license.
 [View the model on Sketchfab](https://sketchfab.com/3d-models/basic-lowpoly-f1-car-v1-b4c6a1cfe0154f4d86b39ff3b7f955a1).
 License details can be found at [CC-BY-4.0](http://creativecommons.org/licenses/by/4.0/).